Educational trips and visits

 We value these experiences because they bring classroom learning to life, open children’s eyes to new perspectives and help them develop respect for different cultures and beliefs.
 School trips also create lasting memories, build confidence and strengthen the sense of community within each class.

 To ensure every visit is enriching, safe and purposeful, we have a dedicated Educational Visits Coordinator who supports staff in planning and delivering high-quality experiences.
-Trips are carefully chosen to link with class topics and reflect our commitment to cultural understanding and inclusion.
-Recent examples include Windsor Castle, the seaside, the London Eye, Butser Ancient Farm and London Zoo, as well as visits to places of worship that reflect the diversity of our community.
+Trips are carefully chosen to link with year group topic themes and reflect our commitment to cultural understanding and inclusion.
+Recent examples include Windsor Castle, the seaside, the London Eye, Butser Ancient Farm and The British Museum, as well as visits to places of worship that reflect the diversity of our community.
+Year 5 enjoyed a Viking workshop and Maya workshop.
+Early Years have a yearly visit from a paramedic and from Mill Hill Farm.
+Year 6 are given the experience of a first aid class.

-While parents are invited to contribute towards the cost of visits, our policy is clear: no child will ever be excluded from a trip because of financial circumstances.
+While parents are invited to contribute towards the cost of visits, our policy is clear: no child will ever be excluded from an educational trip because of financial circumstances.